Business is complex, right? Ever thought that before or ever been told that?

-However, you were one of the fortunate / lucky / expert ones to beat the odds and there was a light at the end of that tunnel where the sales started coming in.
-Everything was great … the customers kept calling and you kept saying yes to every new order, every new service call.
+However, you were one of the fortunate/lucky/expert ones to beat the odds, and there was a light at the end of that tunnel where the sales started coming in.
+Everything was great … the customers kept calling.
+You kept saying yes to every new order, every new service call.

 The customer wants red widgets whereas you have only made blue widgets … no problem!

 Oh, the customer needs 10,000 red widgets … no problem!

 Oh, the customer needs them next week … umm, no problem!

 Oh, the customer needs them shipped to Europe … gulp, no problem!

 With each new customer and each new custom request, a little more complexity is added to your business.
 You probably did not even notice at first, but now it feels like 1,000 pounds on your shoulders.